-A good example of SaaS is Google Docs.
-Google Docs is a productivity suite that is free for anyone to use.
+A good example of SaaS is Google Workspace – a productivity suite that is free for anyone to use.
 All you have to do is log-in and you instantly have access to a word processor, spreadsheet application, and presentation creator.
 Google’s online services are managed directly from the web browser and require zero installation.
-You can access your Google Docs from any computer or mobile device with a web browser.
+You can access your Google Docs, Sheets, Slides, and more from any computer or mobile device with a web browser.

 Platform as a Service